Carl Sawatski

 Sawatski helped the Braves win the 1957 National League pennant, appearing in 58 games, 19 as a catcher (third-most among the club's backstops), and contributing six home runs to the Milwaukee cause.
 During the 1957 World Series against the New York Yankees, Sawatski had two appearances as a pinch hitter (Games 3 and 6) and struck out each time, but the Braves prevailed in seven games to win the world title.

 Sawatski was a prodigious minor league hitter.
 He batted .352 and slugged 34 homers in the Class D North Atlantic League in 1947.
-Then, two seasons later, he led the Double-A Southern Association with 45 homers and batted .360, second in the league while playing for the Nashville Vols..
-After his playing career ended, Sawatski served as the general manager of the Arkansas Travelers of the Double-A Texas League, a Cardinal affiliate, from 1967–75.
+Then, two seasons later, he led the Double-A Southern Association with 45 homers and batted .360, second in the league, while playing for the Nashville Vols..
+After his playing career ended, Sawatski served as the general manager of the Arkansas Travelers of the Double-A Texas League, a Cardinal affiliate, from 1967 to 1975.
 He then was elected president of the Texas League itself and served in the post from 1976 until his 1991 death in Little Rock at the age of 64.
 During his presidency, the league prospered as part of the renaissance of minor league baseball that began in the 1980s.